ITIKI'S Revised Electrical set up

 Storage

-We had 5 x 150Ah Varta deep cycle AGMs.
-This was plenty of power and in the first season, in our ignorance and without solar, we probably struggled to keep them up to charge and I expect they may have suffered from this.
-They certainly did not survive 20 months on the hardstand with no load or draw down and trickle in charge from the solar panels.
-We do have separate starter batteries for each engine.
-Not exactly sure why but the starboard one was 150Ah and port was actually 60Ah.
-On some models FP actually use the service batteries to start the starboard engine.
+We had 5 x 150Ah Varta deep cycle AGMs, plus the Stb starter battery (150Ah) was part of the house bank as well.
+This was plenty of power and in the first season, in our ignorance and without solar, we probably struggled to keep them up to a reasonable level of charge and expect they may have suffered from this.
+They certainly did not survive 20 months on the hardstand with no load or draw down and with trickle in charge from the solar panels.
+Port was actually 60Ah.

 Distribution